 (1) Definitions.
 As used in this rule:

-(a) “Accommodations” means) practices and procedures in presentation, response, setting, and timing or scheduling that, when used in an assessment, provide equitable access to all students.
-Accommodations do not compromise the learning expectations, construct, grade-level standard, or measured outcome of the assessment as determined by the Oregon Accommodations Panel established by the Oregon Department of Education (ODE).
+(a) “Accommodations” means changes in procedures or materials that increase equitable access during assessment and generate valid assessment results for students for whom there is documentation of need on an Individualized Education Program (IEP) or 504 (Plan); they allow these students to show what they know and can do. .

-(b) “Allowable resources” means subject-specific resources identified as allowable in the Test Administration Manual that are made available to students by a test administrator during a testing event.
-Allowable resources are not student-specific, and their use does not invalidate test results.
-Allowable resources are the only resources that districts may give to students during administration of an Oregon Statewide Assessment.
+(b) ”Designated supports” means access features of the assessment available for use by any student for whom the need has been indicated by an educator or team of educators.

 (c) “District test coordinator” (DTC) means district personnel who ensure secure administration of Oregon Statewide Assessments as defined by Oregon Revised Statute, Administrative Rules, and the Test Administration Manual, including but not limited to supervising the work of the school test coordinators and test administrators.